 Sierra Pacific Industries turns wood byproducts into energy for homes and businesses through seven state-of-the-art cogeneration plants.
 Cogeneration is the process of using steam twice, once to heat kilns to dry lumber and again to turn a turbine to make electricity.
 Together, these facilities produce over 150 megawatts of electrical power.
 That is enough power for 125,000 homes.

 Bark, sawdust, and other low-grade byproducts of the manufacturing process were burned or sent to landfills in the past.
 Today, SPI turns these materials into fuel for on-site cogeneration facilities.

-Wood waste from the forest is also utilized in the cogeneration process.
+Wood byproducts from the forest is also utilized in the cogeneration process.
 Un-merchantable wood (small trees & branches) is selectively removed and processed to improve the remaining stand of timber in areas where trees are too dense and pose a fire danger.
 Clean renewable energy production and environmental stewardship go hand in hand.

 Some of the power produced is used to operate the mill where it is generated.
 Excess electricity is sold to local public utilities and to energy service providers, helping to reduce the nation's dependence on fossil fuels.